 Welcome to Neon!
 This documentation should help you get up and running quickly, as well as learn useful techniques for making the most of Neon.
 If you’re looking for reference material, you might want to try the API documentation.

-With Neon, you can create native Node modules like you might in C or C++, but with none of the fear and headaches associated with unsafe systems programming.
+With Neon, you can create native Node modules like you might in C or C++, but with none of the headaches and anxiety associated with unsafe systems programming.
 Embedding Rust in Node can be useful for many reasons:

 - Raw performance